SharePoint/sp-dev-docs/docs/features/groupify/groupify-overview.md

 # Overview of the "Connect to new Office 365 group" feature

-> [!IMPORTANT]
-> The option to connect an Office 365 group to an existing site is **not** yet available and will be released during Q2 of calendar year 2018.

 With the **Connect to new Office 365 group** feature, you can augment your team site collaboration capabilities with the benefits of other group services such as Outlook, Planner, and Microsoft Teams.
 This keeps your site, its content, permissions, and customizations intact and eliminates the need to migrate content to a new group-backed site.

 ## What happens when you connect your site to an Office 365 group?